EXPLORING THE FUTURE OF BEAUTY

 Senses are responsible to provide the information about the environment, it is through how we perceive the world.
 This information is then processed in the brain to create a map of our reality.
 However, this reality can be altered if our senses are enhanced, extended, substituted or even if new senses are created.
 Each of these last possibilities provides an immerse experience that alter the perception of the subject, allowing to perceive the world from a different “umwelt”.

 The project explores a different branch of wearable technology that considers its use to stimulate human condition.
 Embracing the idea of creating new senses through technology to create new perceptions.
-Inspired by biomimcry and the functions of animal hair in nature, the project presents how it could be to enhance the function of human hair to provide a new level of communication, and how this alternative new sense could possibly enhance human condition.
+Inspired by biomimcry and the functions of animal hair in nature, the project presents how it could be to enhance the function of human hair to provide a new level of communication, and how this alternative new sense could possibly enhance human condition

 THE MECHANORECEPTIVE WIG